Pixelboiii/Walmart-Project/README.md

-This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
+This project is an end-to-end Power Bi Dashboard designed to extract critical business insights from Walmart sales data.
 We utilize Python for data processing and analysis, SQL for querying, and structured problem-solving techniques to solve key business questions.
-The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and data pipeline creation.
+The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and dashboard design using Power BI.

 Project Steps

 1. Set Up the Environment
-Tools Used: Visual Studio Code (VS Code), Python, SQL (MySQL)
+Tools Used: Visual Studio Code (VS Code), Python, SQL (MySQL), Power BI
 Goal: Create a structured workspace within VS Code and organize project folders for smooth development and data handling.

 2. Downloaded dataset from Kaggle